QBNK/guzzle5-oauth2-subscriber/README.md

 guzzle-oauth2-subscriber
 ====================

+## Forked from kamermans/guzzle4-oauth2-subscriber and changed for Guzzle 5.x

+*__Warning__: not fully tested.
+This package works for what I needed it for, but I never wrote tests to fully cover the package specs.
+All that was changed was mostly namespaces that were different from 4.x -> 5.x*

-Provides an OAuth2 subscriber for [Guzzle](http://guzzlephp.org/) 4.x.
+Provides an OAuth2 subscriber for [Guzzle](http://guzzlephp.org/) 5.x.

 # Attribution #
 -----------